Saudi Arabia to criminalise sexual harassment

 However, the jokes were lost on some users, such as @tq_turki, who warned "mocking and making light of state affairs and regulations and spreading memes via social media falls under the offence of undermining public morals in the anti-cyber criminality law".

-Some users were also quick to demand restrictions on women's behaviours they blame for sexual harassment.
+Some users were also quick to demand restrictions on the behaviour they blame for sexual harassment.

 Women sharing their experiences